tinsever/tinsever/README.md

 - [localthing](https://github.com/tinsever/localthing) – online tools, but local.
 Has a local AI assistant built in.
 - [RSSync](https://github.com/tinsever/rssync) – RSS aggregator with filters to generate own RSS feeds.
 - [frankfurter-js](https://github.com/t2sever/frankfurter-js) – Currency exchange JS SDK for frankfurter.app
+- [trias-js](https://github.com/t2sever/trias-js) – Library for using public transport data in JavaScript.

 I also try to contribute to some open source projects...
 You can see that in my history.